 information has enormous value on the black market.

 DDoS stands for “Distributed Denial of Service.”
 That occurs when hackers shock a startup’s website with loads of traffic.
 That shuts down the servers and forbids users from accessing the website.
 Even the shortest DDoS attack can cost startups thousands of dollars.

 3 Cybersecurity Measures Every Startup Must Invest In

 Small businesses are the most susceptible to cyber attacks.
 Symantec’s report states that 43% of total cyber attacks target small businesses, while 60% of those companies go out of business within six months of a cyber attack.
-That alone should be more than enough to convince owners to start investing more in their cybersecurity infrastructure.
+That alone should be more than enough to convince owners to start investing more in their cybersecurity infrastructure, which can start with internal secure code training.
 Here are three of the most effective measures every startup should take:

 1- Endpoint Protection